SwiftLaTeX/SwiftLaTeX/README.md

 ## Known Bugs in SwiftLaTeX?

 SwiftLaTeX is a quick evolving project and may consist of a small number of bugs.
 We are currently working hard on the following issues.
+We expect to fix them in the next few weeks.

 1. Previewer may fail to display certain documents. (e.g., \usepackage{2up} will screw the viewer)